-An online course is not a correspondence course, which are usually not designed to be self-paced, independent studies.
-In an online course, you will have course reading expectations, assignments with due dates, contact with your professor and your classmates, and maybe even group assignments.
-The course will have a directed pace, and everyone will be expected to follow the course calendar.
+An online course is not a correspondence course, which are usually self-paced, independent studies with limited interaction with the instructor.
+In an online course, however, you will have weekly course reading expectations, assignments with due dates, and regular and substantive interaction and communication with your professor and your classmates.
+The course will have a directed pace, deadlines, and students will be expected to follow the course calendar and schedule.

 In online learning, it can be very easy to fall into the "out of sight, out of mind" mentality when you don't have a weekly "place" to show up and face your professor.
 Vital to success in an online course is your ability to be an independent learner.
 You will need to be self-disciplined, self-motivated, very organized, and have good time management skills, so that you keep up and stay engaged.